cybera/fellowship-iris-example/report/DemoScript.md

-# Demo Script
+# Script for Demonstration

 ## Intro

 The following is going to outline the changes made to the starting notebook to convert it from a
 [single monolithic notebook](https://github.com/cybera/fellowship-iris-example/blob/c1b408d6c4ca7924a9b71d2aaa62c91267b4a807/zach-Iris_notebook.ipynb)
-which had a poor naming convention and innapropriate function definitions inside it.
+which had a poor naming convention and innapropriate function definition inside it.
 It was eventually refactored into an
 [improved notebook](https://github.com/cybera/fellowship-iris-example/blob/103c89e50ea3331c6602bfc7ebc1412e5ddab415/notebooks/IrisLoadAndDisplay.ipynb)
 and separate